riskAdi/Athlete-listing-assignment/README.md

  Run command: docker-compose up -d
  You can then access the web from http://localhost:8023/

- # To run react-natie app
+ # To run react-native app
  Run command: npm run ios

 # Recording video